stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### Setting Up Homebrew

 [Homebrew](http://brew.sh/) provides a package management system for macOS.
-It enables you to quickly install the tools and libraries that you need and regularly update all of them.
-Always use Homebrew for tools that have frequently have new releases, like the [AWS CLI](https://aws.amazon.com/cli/) and [Trivy](https://aquasecurity.github.io/trivy).
+It enables you to quickly install the tools and libraries that you need and regularly update them.
+Always use Homebrew for tools that have frequently have new releases, like the [AWS CLI](https://aws.amazon.com/cli/).

 To install Homebrew, download and open the latest PKG file from [the Releases on GitHub](https://github.com/Homebrew/brew/releases/latest).

-You should also amend your PATH, so that the versions of tools that are installed with Homebrew take precedence over others.
+You should also amend your PATH, so that the versions of tools that Homebrew provides will take precedence over others.
 To do this, edit the file _.zshrc_ in your home directory to include this line:

 ```shell
 export PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"
 ```

-You need to close all of your terminal windows for this change to take effect.
+You need to close your terminal windows for this change to take effect.

 To check that Homebrew is installed correctly, run this command in a terminal window: